Armandpl/portfolio/projects/tinkering-with-tensorflow-js-and-posenet.md

 ---
-tags: []
+tags:
+- AI & Machine Learning
-title: tinkering with tensorflow.js and posenet
+title: Tinkering with Tensorflow.js and PoseNet
 date: 2019-09-21
 image: "/media/tf.svg"
 excerpt: I wanted to play a little bit with tensorflow.js so I've made a web app that